Long Furlong Medical Centre45 Loyd CloseAbingdon, Oxon, OX14 1XRTel: 01235 522379

 For information about having a blood test at the surgery, please follow the link to our patient leaflet.
 Fasting_Blood_Tests_Dec_13.pdf

 Our Practice Nurses, Alison Plaistow, Becky Collins and Cate Wilkinson, are able to provide travel advice and a general travel assessment for those patients who are travelling abroad to a single destination.
-All patients who are booking for travel advice and vaccinations will be asked to complete a Risk Assessment form which must be returned to the nurses at least 5 working days prior to their appointment.
+All patients who are booking for travel advice and vaccinations will be asked to complete a Risk Assessment form which must be returned to the nurses before their appointment is arranged.
 The form can be downloaded here: Travel Risk Assessment Form or can be emailed or posted to you on request.
-Please contact reception to arrange your appointment.

 The following vaccines are available without charge: